Create Tax Benefits by Unloading Losing Paper Assets

 However, this other strategy does not require being out of your precious metals position at all -- now is a terrible time to give up your position and sit on the sidelines.
 You could simultaneously lock in your prices on purchases of the physical metal at Money Metals Exchange and use the proceeds from your sales of the paper metals for payment.
 You could even increase your position by investing your expected tax savings into more ounces.

 In this way, investors can maintain and even add to their metals position and eliminate the counterparty risk inherent in all paper assets.
 For more on the counterparty and other risks associated with investing in precious metals related ETFs, please click here.

 Volatility is once again rising in financial markets and counterparty risk must be considered.
 Most of the large banks and brokerages remain massively indebted and heavily exposed to derivatives and leverage.
 There is wisdom in reducing your chances of being caught in a bank failure or MF Global type fraud by trading paper assets for zero counterparty risk bullion.

 The swap that may produce the best returns of all is a trade of paper gold investments for physical silver bullion.
-With the gold to silver ratio over 70:1, silver currently appears extremely undervalued relative to gold.
+With the gold to silver ratio over 70:1, silver currently appears extremely undervalued relative to gold (gold bar price).
 So investors with losses on their gold ETF or mining shares can lock in the tax advantages described above, reduce risk, and position themselves for silver to outperform -- all at the same time!

 Readers should remember to consult their CPA or licensed securities professional for specific tax or investment advice.
 But if this maneuver makes sense for you, we’d like to help.